toto9in/kivy_convert_docx_to_pdf/README.md

 4. Install the required dependencies using pip: `pip install -r requirements.txt`
 5. Build the executable using PyInstaller: `pyinstaller --onefile main.py`
 6. The executable will be created in the `dist` folder.

+OBS: pyinstaller==5.0 was used because was the tested version

 ## License